k-nuth/kth/README.md

 # Run the node
 $ ./kth
 ```

-For more more detailed instructions, please refer to https://k-nuth.github.io/docs/
+For more more detailed instructions, please refer to our [documentation](https://k-nuth.github.io/docs/).

 ## Roadmap